guyplusplus/Arduino_Virtual_Ball_in_Torus/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;![Moment from gravity force](./equ-gravity.svg)

 The period of the oscillation of the ball is as bellow.
-For a 4cm radius torus, it is about 0.4 seconds.
+For a 4cm radius verticaly oriented torus, the period is about 0.4 seconds.

 &nbsp;&nbsp;&nbsp;&nbsp;![Pendulum period](./equ-period.svg)